Hamzeh-Sadeghi/GSpecDisp/readme.txt

 TERMS OF USE
    If you use GSpecDisp or any function(s) of it, you need to acknowledge GSpecDisp by citing the following article:

-   Sadeghisorkhani, H., Gudmundsson, O..
-GSpecDisp: a Matlab GUI package for phase-velocity dispersion measurements from ambient-noise correlations, Computers and Geosciences, ??.
+   Sadeghisorkhani, H., Gudmundsson, O., Tryggvason, A., 2017.
+GSpecDisp: a Matlab GUI package for phase-velocity dispersion measurements from ambient-noise correlations, Computers and Geosciences, under review.

 LICENSE: